kevinrinz/kevinrinz.github.io/research.md

 ### Work in Progress
 - Heterogeneous effects of trade shocks on migration (with Abigail Wozniak)
+- Measuring local income inequality and mobility (with Illenin Kondo, John Voorheis, and Abigail Wozniak)
+- The rise of health care jobs (with Joshua Gottlieb, Neale Mahoney, and Victoria Udalova)
+- Intergenerational effects of minimum wages (with John Coglianese)

 ### Resting Papers
 - **"The Effects of Right to Work Laws on Wages: Evidence from the Taft-Hartley Act of 1947"**